rfdrake/cibh/README.md

 * gd: library for building png images
 * GD.pm: Perl module for accessing gd
-* ucd-snmp: snmp library
-* SNMP.pm: Perl library for accessing ucd-snmp
+* net-snmp: SNMP library
 * Graphviz: (optional) to support graphviz input/output
-* libmojolicious-perl: for the newer Mojolicious based web pages, including the
+* libmojolicious-perl: for the web pages
-* D3 charting page.

 Some of these may require you to install other packages (gd, for example, requires libpng, zlib and libjpeg.)

 ## Easy mode:

-    sudo apt-get install libgd-gd2-perl libsnmp-perl libnet-snmp-perl parallel graphviz snmp-mibs-downloader libmojolicious-perl libmodule-install-perl libtest-most-perl sudo cpanm AnyEvent::SNMP
+    sudo apt-get install libgd-gd2-perl libnet-snmp-perl parallel graphviz snmp-mibs-downloader libmojolicious-perl libmodule-install-perl libtest-most-perl sudo cpanm AnyEvent::SNMP

 # Step 2: Install the perl modules

 Once you get the above packages built and installed you should be ready to run with cibh.
 CIBH is broken into two main parts - the perl modules and the scripts.
-The modules are not good examples of generic perl modules.
-They were relatively quick hacks to get this working.
-To install them run the following commands:
+To install the modules run the following commands:

     perl Makefile.PL
     make